Harinie-Sethu/AS2/Interim.md

 - ASNQ is a dataset for answer sentence selection derived from Google Natural Questions (NQ) dataset (Kwiatkowski et al. 2019).
 We plan to use it to transfer the pretrained models mentioned in the above paper.

 ### 2. Other Base-Line Models
+- We have planned to use BERT based baselines to compare the performance of the models.
 ### 3. Comparison and Analysis
+- This would include coding up the evaluation metrics and comparing the performance of the models agaisnt each other and against the baselines.